marialyk77/Hotel_Bookings_Analysis/README.md

 XII.
 Upon examining guest loyalty and booking trends segmented by customer type:

-a.
-Transient guests showcase a significant number of cancellations (6,650) yet still achieve a high completion rate with 14,648 bookings.
+         • Transient guests showcase a significant number of cancellations (6,650) yet still achieve a high completion rate with 14,648 bookings.

-b.
-Transient-Party guests tend to cancel more than they complete their bookings.
+         •	Transient-Party guests tend to cancel more than they complete their bookings.

-c.
-Group guests display an impressive loyalty, with a high number of completed bookings against a backdrop of very few cancellations.
+         •	Group guests display an impressive loyalty, with a high number of completed bookings against a backdrop of very few cancellations.

-d.
-In stark contrast, Contract guests have a pronounced tendency to cancel, with cancellations significantly outnumbering completed bookings.
+         •	In stark contrast, Contract guests have a pronounced tendency to cancel, with cancellations significantly outnumbering completed bookings.

-e.
-In terms of loyalty, from highest to lowest:
+         •	In terms of loyalty, from highest to lowest:

             I. Group Guests

             II.
 Transient Guests

             III.
 Transient-Party Guests

             IV.
 Contract Guests

 XIII.
 From a customer experience perspective, 59.21% of Transient guests choose the Bed & Breakfast option, a trend also seen among guests traveling with children.
 Additionally, Transient customers are prominent in their special requests, especially in their frequent need for car parking.